passlab/accparser/README.md

                         (private(abc)
                             (private(abc) private (
-                                (abc a b c) ))))))) <EOF>)
+                                (abc a b c) ))))))) <EOF>) A PARALLEL directive begins.
+A PRIVATE clause begins.
+A PRIVATE clause ends.
+A PARALLEL directive ends.
 ```

 On each line, the output follows the format `(root child_1 child_2 ... child_n)`.